Durigy/CM1102-CW3/README.md

 -----------------------------------------------------

-### To add the tables to your local database for testing for example
+### To add the tables to your local testing database, for example
 you can use the following commands:

     > python